 Honest Toothpaste – Natural and Fluoride-Free

 New brand on the market with a pretty good formula.
 Honest Toothpaste is free from all major controversial ingredients.
 It is free from artificial colors and flavors.
 And it also contains special organic ingredients that just give a boost to your teeth’ health.
 Ingredients like ginger root extract are something that makes a difference in this toothpaste.
 But I need to say that I am not too happy that this toothpaste contains carrageenan and sodium lauroyl sarcosinate.
 We already write about the carrageenan problem, and sodium lauroyl sarcosinate is not sulfate.
 However, still, there are major question marks if this ingredient is safe or just as bad as sodium lauryl sulfate.

 Weleda Gel Child Toothpaste

 We already reviewed several other Weleda toothpaste products, and we love Weleda.
 But this toothpaste formula is one of the best for your baby.
 Ingredients in Weleda Children’s Gel are different than on other baby toothpaste products.
 Weleda uses unique formula free from all kind of controversial or questionable elements.
 There is no fluoride, SLS, artificial flavors, colors, preservatives, or anything that is not natural.
 Key ingredients are extracts that are organically certified.
 Flavors are also organic.
-Weleda Children’s Gel is best natural organic toothpaste for your babies.
+Weleda Children’s Gel is the best natural organic toothpaste for your babies.